britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Zone-Reflexive Assertions

-A zone may make an assertion about itself by using an empty subject name.
+A zone may make an assertion about itself by using the string "@" as a subject name.
 This facility can be used for any assertion type, but is especially useful for self-signing root zones.
+If an assertion of a given type about a zone is available both in the zone itself and in the superordinate zone, the assertion in the superordinate zone will take precedence.

 ## Query